By Promod Puri

 The phenomenon, called anthropomorphism, is the attribution of human traits, emotions, or intentions to nonhuman entities.

-The multifaceted nature of anthropomorphism makes things easy to relate and easy to apprehend.
+The multifaceted nature of anthropomorphism makes things easy to relate to and easy to apprehend.
 But it can also generate misrepresentation.
 It is a “source of error.”